KritiCParikh/Cardiovascular-Risk-Prediction/README.md

 - **Machine Learning Models**: Implementation of various models to predict CHD risk.
 - **Model Evaluation and Interpretation**: Providing insights into the most important risk factors and the model’s performance.

+**Skills and Technologies:**

+* Python

+* Data Analysis: Using Python libraries such as Pandas and NumPy for data manipulation and analysis.

+* Data Visualization: Employing Matplotlib and Seaborn for creating insightful visualizations of the dataset.

+* Machine Learning: Implementing various classification algorithms including Logistic Regression, K-Nearest Neighbors, Decision Trees, and Random Forests using Scikit-learn.

+* Feature Engineering: Performing data preprocessing tasks such as handling missing values, encoding categorical variables, and scaling numerical features.

+* Model Evaluation: Utilizing cross-validation techniques and various performance metrics (accuracy, F1-score, ROC-AUC) to assess model performance.

+* Hyperparameter Tuning: Applying Grid Search to optimize model parameters for improved performance.

+* Statistical Analysis: Using libraries like StatsModels for in-depth statistical modeling.

+**Business Impact**

+1. Early Risk Identification: By accurately predicting the 10-year risk of coronary heart disease, healthcare providers can identify high-risk patients early, enabling timely interventions and preventive care.
+2. Resource Allocation: Healthcare systems can use these predictions to allocate resources more efficiently, focusing on patients with higher risk profiles.
+3. Personalized Care Plans: The model's insights can help in developing personalized treatment and lifestyle modification plans for patients based on their risk factors.
+4. Cost Reduction: Early intervention and prevention strategies based on accurate risk prediction can potentially reduce the long-term healthcare costs associated with treating advanced heart disease.

 Thank You.
 Let’s keep learning and growing together!